19 August 2023

 Don’t miss out: students who register early can take advantage of the early bird discount on the program fee!

 The course will introduce the basics of the European Union and describe and explain the processes of widening and deepening of this unique political entity.
 This will cover an overview of European Union history, its evolution in economic and political terms as well as of its institutional structure up to today.

 The morning sessions consist of lectures, literature based discussions and oral presentations from working groups.
-After lunch the course will visit various institutions in Germany`s political center.
+After lunch the course will visit various institutions in Germany`s political center or invite distinguished guests to class.
 Students will have the chance to discuss the topics from the morning sessions with international experts from political institutions, embassies and think tanks.

 Dr. Ulrich Brückner

 Students from different countries, academic levels and backgrounds, who are generally

 interested in European integration will benefit from each other in an intercultural and